-If the growth of one or both twins suddenly slows down or even stops while they are in the womb, this condition is known as Intrauterine growth restriction (IUGR).
+If the fetal growth of one or both twins suddenly slows down or even stops while they are in the womb, this condition is known as IUGR.
 About 25% of twin pregnancies are affected by IUGR and IUGR twins face big risks.

-This is why never missing a prenatal checkup is extremely important as well as taking the necessary steps to reduce the impact of this condition on your twins.
+This is why never missing a prenatal checkup is extremely important to check fetal growth as well as taking the necessary steps to reduce the impact of this condition on your twins.

 If a baby is born with an inappropriately low weight (less than 2.5 kg) for the duration of pregnancy, then the growth is considered inadequate and thus points to IUGR.
 Some babies who are born small for their gestational age may catch up during the first two to three years of life, but there may also be some that will remain small.

 In a nutshell, IUGR happens because more than one baby is competing for the resources in the mother’s womb causing the restricted growth.